Neural Nets for Generating Music

 In 1981 David Cope began working with algorithmic composition to solve his writers block.
 He combined Markov chains and other techniques (musical grammars and combinatorics) into a semi-automatic system he calls Experiments in Musical Intelligence, or Emmy.
 David cites Iannis Xenakis and Lejaren Hiller (Illiac Suite 1955, Experimental Music 1959) as early inspirations, and he describes Emmy in papers, patents, and even source code on GitHub.
 Emmy is most famous for learning from and imitating other composers.

 While Markov chains trained on a set of compositions can only produce subsequences that also exist in the original data, recurrent neural networks (RNNs) attempt to extrapolate beyond those exact subsequences.
-In 1989 the first attempts to generate music with RNNs, developed by Peter M. Todd, Michael C. Mozer and others, were limited by their short-term coherence.
+In 1989 the first attempts to generate music with RNNs, developed first by Peter M. Todd, then Michael C. Mozer and others, were limited by their short-term coherence.

 In 2002 Doug Eck updated this approach by switching from standard RNN cells to “long short term memory” (LSTMs) cells.
 Doug used his architecture to improvise blues based on a short recording.
 He writes, “Remarkably […] LSTM is able to play the blues with good timing and proper structure as long as one is willing to listen.”